siralbert/system-auto-updating-catalog-info/README.md

 #
-# Automate updating catalog information
+# Automate updating product catalog information

 A system for automatically updating catalog information with data provided by suppliers.